 In addition about 13,000 American Parachute Troops landed in the Cotentin Peninsula of France between 0O:20 and 02:44 as Missions Albany and Boston flying from Airfields spread across the South of England (but not the Glider stations previously mentioned).

 My mother remembers a glider force with a significant number of gliders.
-She also recall the tow lines.
-Apart from meaning they must have been fairly close to Sherborne, it is unlikely that it would have been a mixed force – in which case she could have noticed that it was a mixed force.
+She also recalls the tow lines.
+Apart from meaning they must have been fairly close to Sherborne (“this massive air armada roared overhead”), it is unlikely that it would have been a mixed force – in which case she could have noticed that it was a mixed force.

 However it is more likely that she saw the American Forces from Aldermaston and Ramsbury – which probably appeared as a single continuous flight of 104 Gliders and their tow-planes.
 This was not a mixed force, it was a significant number of gliders and if it crossed the coast around Portland it might have flown close to Sherborne.

-It is possible that earlier possibly more distant operations had alerted teachers that something was happening, so that when a major force flew over they could quickly decide to rouse the girls.
+It is possible that earlier possibly more distant operations had alerted teachers that something was happening, so that when a major force flew over they could quickly decide to rouse their charges.